 - Scheduled report delivery workflows that log each report distribution event to Sheets, confirming which recipients received which report at which time

-For teams running high-volume notification workflows, having a Sheets-based delivery log means that verifying whether a communication was sent becomes a matter of checking a spreadsheet rather than querying a system or asking the team that owns the workflow.
+For teams running high-volume notification workflows, verifying whether a communication was sent becomes a matter of checking a spreadsheet rather than querying a system.

 Top 7 Google Sheets Connector for Enterprise Teams